 int value; /* Used to mark leaf nodes */

-Become Master of C & Data Structure by going through this online training course.
+Become Master of C & Data Structure by going through this C programming online course.

 13. What do you understand by splay tree?